nori-dot-eco/contracts/docs/Market.md

 All listed removal tokens in the market.

-_Top-level keys are supplier addresses, RemovalsByYear further organizes removals by vintage._
+<i>Top-level keys are supplier addresses, RemovalsByYear further organizes removals by vintage.</i>